jvolmer/topologicalOscillator/README.md

 ## Creating the sampling points (*configurations*) for the integration
 This is done using a Markov-chain Monte Carlo (MCMC) method.
-This results in N different sampling points [phi]_j, j in {1,...,N} that are distributed according to the distribution p[phi].
+This results in N_{steps} different sampling points [phi]_j, j in {1,...,N_{steps}} that are distributed according to the distribution p[phi].

-You can choose here between using the well known Metropolis algorithm or the Cluster algorithm, which works very well for this model.
+You can choose here between using the well known Metropolis algorithm or the Cluster algorithm, which works very efficient (especially for small a) for this model, see <https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.62.361>.
 The MCMC methods need some thermalization phase before giving some reasonable values.

 ```cpp
 ./createConfig input/createConfig.in